NoSW/Axe/README.md

 # Axe
-Axe is a cross multi-platform game engine(round 1), also an engineering practice about *[Game Engine Architecture, Third Edition](https://www.gameenginebook.com/)*.
+Axe is a cross multi-platform ai-driven game engine(round 1, also an engineering practice about *[Game Engine Architecture, Third Edition](https://www.gameenginebook.com/)*).

 ## Goal